 - a.
-Obtain the following NTD Reporting Forms prepared by management for the year ended December 31, 2018: - NTD Form F-10, Sources of Funds Funds Expended and Funds Earned (USOA Section 2) - NTD Form F-20, Uses of Capital (USOA Section 3) - NTD Form F-30, Operating Expenses (USOA Section 4, 5, and 6 and Appendix A) - NTD Form F-40, Operating Expenses Summary - NTD Form F-60, Financial Statement b.
-Obtain the reconciliation documentation management prepares (referred to as "the crosswalk" throughout this report) to reconcile the chart of accounts, general ledger, and/or trial balance and other supporting documents such as Excel spreadsheets (collectively referred to as the accounting system) to the respective NTD Reporting Forms identified above.
+Obtain the following NTD Reporting Forms prepared by management for the year ended December 31, 2018: - NTD Form F-10, Sources of Funds Funds Expended and Funds Earned (USOA Section 2) - NTD Form F-20, Uses of Capital (USOA Section 3) - NTD Form F-30, Operating Expenses (USOA Section 4, 5, and 6 and Appendix A) - NTD Form F-40, Operating Expenses Summary - NTD Form F-60, Financial Statement

-We obtained NTD Form F-10, Sources of Funds - Funds Expended and Funds Earned; NTD Form F-20, Uses of Capital; NTD Form F-30, Operating Expenses; NTD Form F-40, Operating Expenses Summary; and NTD Form F-60, Financial Statement prepared by management for the year ended December 31, 2018.
+We obtained the NTD Form F-10, Sources of Funds - Funds Expended and Funds Earned; NTD Form F-20, Uses of Capital; NTD Form F-30, Operating Expenses; and NTD Form F-40, Operating Expenses Summary prepared by management for the year ended December 31, 2018.
+The NTD Form F-60, Financial Statement, is not applicable for Metro Mobility.
+Metro Mobility reports as a "Local Government" organization type, which is not one of the organization types specified in the 2018 NTD Policy Manual required to report Form F-60 data.